 I recently had to make an endpoint for a deletion of a resource, for this I wanted to use the HTTP Verb DELETE.
-However I had recently consumed an endpoint where the delete request had a body, meaning the key for the resource I was to delete was within the body and not the URL path.
+However I had recently consumed an endpoint where the delete request had a body, meaning the key for the resource I was to delete was within the body and not the URL path or a parameter.
 This made me wonder what the best practice was around delete requests.

 According to Mozilla a DELETE request "may" have a body, compared to a PUT, which should have a body.
 By this it seems optional whether you want to provide a body for a DELETE request.
 The RFC states that: